Last updated February 20th, 2025

 Serving Suggestions

-Basil pesto tastes so delicious as a spread or dip for fresh bread, crackers, crostini, and veggies!
+Basil pesto is delicious as a spread or dip for fresh bread, crackers, crostini, and veggies!
 We also love incorporating pesto into charcuterie boards with fresh tomato and mozzarella.
-You can even use pesto as a sauce for pasta or pizza, a spread on sandwiches, or a stuffing for chicken.
+You can even use pesto as a sauce for pasta or pizza, a spread on sandwiches, and so much more.

 Unless you just want to gobble all this pesto up as a snack, here are a few recipes you can make with it: